gavinlyonsrepo/cylon/README.md

 See Also
 -----------
-(REF1): packages files list referenced above at marker REF1 can be viewed in package_lists.md, which is in the sub-folder documentation of repository The package files list is a collection of various lists describing your system
+(REF1): Packages files list referenced above at marker REF1 can be viewed in package_lists.md, which is in the sub-folder documentation of repository.
+The package files list is a collection of 20 plus lists describing the system.

 There are screenshots in the repository screenshot folder and various support documents in the repository documentation folder.